-The College may place an employee Respondent on administrative leave during the pendency of a grievance process that complies with § 106.45.
+Where the allegations of a matter fall within the definition of Title IX Sexual Harassment provided above, the College may place a non-student employee Respondent on administrative leave during the pendency of a grievance process that complies with § 106.45 of the May 2020 Title IX Regulations.
 This provision may not be construed to modify any rights under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act.
-The Title IX Coordinator or Deputy Coordinator, in their sole discretion and on a case-by-case basis, will decide whether administrative leave during the pendency of an investigation under § 106.45 must be with pay (or benefits) or without pay (or benefits).
-The decision to place an employee on administrative leave with pay (or benefits) or without pay (or benefits) is final and may not be challenged.
-This does not apply to student employees.
+The Title IX Coordinator or Deputy Coordinator, in their sole discretion and on a case-by-case basis, will decide whether administrative leave during the pendency of an investigation will be with pay (or benefits) or without pay (or benefits).
+The decision to place an employee on administrative leave with pay (or benefits) or benefits) is final and may not be challenged.
+This does not apply to student employees; administrative leave questions pertaining to student employees will be handled on a case-by-case basis, in accordance with applicable law and guidance.